ciferkey/ciferkey.github.com/_posts/2019-10-01-Example-Ansible.md

 I'm just using this as an example for demonstration purposes of course.

-Part 1 (this page) covers using Ansible to configure Docker and Docker Compose on Debian.
+This page covers using Ansible to configure Docker and Docker Compose on Debian.
+In later posts I plan to cover:
-Part 2 covers setting up our containers with Docker Compose.
+ - setting up our containers with Docker Compose.
-Part 3 pulls Ansible back in at the end to help with the configuration for the containers.
+ - using Ansible to help with the configuration for the containers.

 For testing I used a VPS on [Linode](https://www.linode.com/) running Debian 10.